motivemachine/LORA_remote_relays/README.md

 # Lora Remote Relays

 AC powered relay control board using Lora radios.
 Turn on lights, heaters or anything else you need at a distance.
+The first one has been installed and running smooth for several months now!
+Check it out here: https://asthemillturns.serveblog.net/lora-ac-relays.html

 ## Notice about AC and relays!
 ##### Build at your own risk.